- 2 stereo ADCs and 4 stereo DACs

 Audio system characteristics (using TLV272 OPs):

-To demonstrate the possibilities of the audio system, a surround delay effect was created running in real-time with the open source C++ Library DSPatch of Marcus Tomlinson.
+To demonstrate the possibilities of the audio system (using BeagleBone Green), a surround delay effect was created running in real-time with the open source C++ library DSPatch of Marcus Tomlinson.

-The following figure gives an overview of the signal flow, implemented on the BeagleBone using the developed audio hardware and software drivers:
+The following figure gives an overview of the signal flow, using the developed audio hardware and software drivers:

 Every component has its own adjustable parameters, such as delay time, delay feedback, mix and so forth.

-Signals are generated using a DAW on the host PC, sent to the analog in of the audio system, processed on the BeagleBone and sent back to the host using the analog out of the system.
+Signals are generated using a DAW (in this case Bitwig) on the host PC, sent to the analog in of the audio system, processed on the BeagleBone and sent back to the host using the analog out of the system.

 - Implementation of Linux USB audio gadget to use audiosystem as external soundcard on several operating systems via USB